programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 ### Lesson Goals

 The International Image Interoperability Framework (IIIF) provides a standardized way to publish, display, share, and reuse images across different websites, tools, and viewers.
 This lesson demonstrates how to make high-quality, zoomable, shareable, interoperable images through the [International Image Interoperability Framework (IIIF)](https://perma.cc/GS4V-8XPP).
-It provides three methods for creating basic IIIF-compliant images, and creating and hosting IIIF manifests of images downloaded to your local device.
+This lesson overviews three methods for creating basic IIIF-compliant images, and creating and hosting IIIF manifests of images downloaded to your local device.
 In particular, you will learn:

 - How to create Level-0 (basic) compliant IIIF images
 - How to create a IIIF manifest to present Level-0 compliant IIIF images